NellMartin/Linux-Server-Configuration/README.md

 from application import app as application application.secret_key = 'Catalog2016!'

-in the conf file add these lines:

 Note: The catalog.wsgi file, looks into the path /var/www/Catalog/catalog for a python file that executes your cloned project 3 file placed in the /catalog folder ( we will be doing this next).
 That file contains the app = Flask(__name__) expression.
 If The application that runs your python code is called catalog.py, and catalog.py contains that Flask expression, then using from catalog import app... is the correct syntax.
 But if your file that runs your python application is __init__.py, and it contains the Flask expression, then it would be proper to do this:

 Restart Apache:

-grader@ip-10-20-2-57:/var/www/Catalog$ sudo service apache2 restart
+`grader@ip-10-20-2-57:/var/www/Catalog$ sudo service apache2 restart `

-Clone Your (Project 3 - Item Catalog) respository
+8. Install other necessary packages to successfully deploy the application.

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo apt-get install python-setuptools grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo pip install Flask grader@ip-10-20-2-57:/var/www/Catalog/catalog$ pip install httplib2 grader@ip-10-20-2-57:/var/www/Catalog/catalog$ pip install requests grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo pip install flask-seasurf grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo apt-get install python- pip install psycopg2 grader@ip-10-20-2-57: sudo apt-get install libpq-dev grader@ip-10-20-2-57: psycopg2 grader@ip-10-20-2-57: pip install oauth2client
+ `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo apt-get install python-setuptools` `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo pip install Flask` `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ pip install httplib2` `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ pip install requests` `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo pip install flask-seasurf` `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo apt-get install python-pip install psycopg2` `grader@ip-10-20-2-57: psycopg2`
+ `grader@ip-10-20-2-57: pip install oauth2client  `
- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo pip install oauth2client
+ `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo pip install oauth2client`
+ `grader@ip-10-20-2-57:/var/www/Catalog/catalog$ pip install SQLAlchemy`

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ pip install SQLAlchemy Restart apache: sudo apache2ctl restart.
+  Restart apache: `sudo apache2ctl restart`.

 Install and configure PostgreSQL with default settings to not allow remote Connection:

 Install the PostgreSQL database:

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo apt-get install postgresql grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo apt-get install postgresql-contrib Ensure that no remote connections are allowed.
-It should be default.
+ grader@ip-10-20-2-57:/var/www/Catalog/catalog$ `sudo apt-get install postgresql` grader@ip-10-20-2-57:/var/www/Catalog/catalog$ `sudo apt-get install postgresql-contrib`

+Ensure that no remote connections are allowed.
+It should be default setting.

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo nano /etc/postgresql/9.3/main/pg_hba.conf
+ grader@ip-10-20-2-57:/var/www/Catalog/catalog$ `sudo nano /etc/postgresql/9.3/main/pg_hba.conf`

 Open your project 3 database_setup.py file:

- grader@ip-10-20-2-57:/var/www/Catalog/catalog$ sudo nano database_setup.py
+ grader@ip-10-20-2-57: /var/www/html/Catalog$ `sudo nano database_setup.py`
 Effect these changes:

 (a) - Go to the line that have this syntax: